SPAAM-community/spaam-community.github.io/spaam2/README.md

 ### Registration of Interest

 The register of interest form is now **CLOSED**.
-We will be contacting everyone who is interesed in the near future.
+We will be contacting everyone who is interested in the near future.

 ### Organising Commitee